danqu130/DCEIFlow/README.md

 python main.py --task test --stage mvsec --checkpoint ./checkpoint/DCEIFlow_paper.pth
 ```

 The results reported in our paper are simulated with [esim_py](https://github.com/uzh-rpg/rpg_vid2e).
-We also provide anther pretrained model using a new simulator, [DVS-Voltmeter](https://github.com/Lynn0306/DVS-Voltmeter), thanks for this open source project.
+We also provide another pretrained model using a new simulator, [DVS-Voltmeter](https://github.com/Lynn0306/DVS-Voltmeter), thanks for this open source project.
 It improves the performance on Chairs and Sintel, while MVSEC is basically unchanged. **We recommend using the updated model because of better generalization performance.**

 ```
 python main.py --task test --stage mvsec --checkpoint ./checkpoint/DCEIFlow.pth